I have yet to meet anyone who enjoys the process of flossing! It is a necessary evil.

 Please be aware the model being reviewed is the WF-03 which is a cordless option powered off of user replaceable AA batteries rather than WP-450 which has a built in rechargeable battery.

 I will throughout make reference to Philip Sonicare’s equivalent, the Sonicare Airfloss as there are similarities worth talking about and comparing.
+Both of these models are featured in our article on the best cordless water flossers.

 There are 2 different variants of the Cordless Freedom.